Step One: Create a Trip

 9. Attend the ultimate Halloween party for foodies: Beer and Spirits in Fontana

 Who says Halloween is just for kids?
-Head to Lake Geneva for the beer and distillery tasting event, Beer and Spirits: Brews, Bites, and So Much Fun… It’s Scary.
+Head to Lake Geneva for the beer and distillery tasting event, Beer and Spirits.
 Held at the Abbey Resort in Fontana, this is the place to sample the region’s best beers.
 The event includes unlimited beer tasting from more than 120 different beers, as well as samples from multiple food vendors.
 Limited tickets for a VIP Beer Tasting held one hour before the event allow foodies to sample the beer early, and get some one-on-one time with the beer distributors.
 Tickets are also available for the designated driver, which include unlimited tasting of gourmet sodas and food tasting.

 10. Nosh in the Northwoods